jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 So lines can only exist in created symbols at run time.
 So lines can’t exist at design time.

 Lines that don’t change during the lifetime of an object can be shown in an uncreated object anyway, so also at design time.
 You can also show lines in an uncreated object that are set at creation of the symbol.
 These lines *could* change after creation.
 Another method is to show lines that can *possibly* exist in the lifetime of an object.
-You can draw the different possible lines in different colors, drawing lines that will most probably exist or exist longer in a more contrasting color.
+You can draw the different possible lines in different colors, drawing lines that might most probably exist or exist longer in a more contrasting color.
 The lines shown there are merely representations of what’s going to happen or what *could* happen.
 The lines are instantiated for real only when an object is created.
 In created objects, lines are shown that are present for real: exact lines.
 Inexact, possible lines can also be shown in a less contrasting color (or more transparent).
 In uncreated objects, lines that won’t change during the lifetime of an object can also be called exact lines.

 #### Destruction